BMW 1 Series Review 2024

 Pros

-• Enjoyable handling and composed ride
+- Enjoyable handling and composed ride

-• Cabin looks and feels great
+- Cabin looks and feels great

-• Undercuts rivals on price
+- Undercuts rivals on price

 Cons

-• Over-reliance on the touchscreen
+- Over-reliance on the touchscreen

-• A little too cosy in the rear
+- A little too cosy in the rear

-• No low-BIK plug-in for business users
+- No low-BIK plug-in version for business users

 Overall verdict on the BMW 1 Series

-For 2024 there’s a new BMW 1 Series, though it’s related to the previous car under the skin, again sharing its platform and engines with larger MINI models.
+For 2024, there’s a new BMW 1 Series, although it’s related to the previous car under the skin, again sharing its platform and engines with larger MINI models.
 The styling is familiar (and not just to the old 1 Series – does that front end look a bit like the Kia Ceed to anyone else?) but BMW has made improvements to the car’s chassis, powertrains, and to the technology on offer, helping to keep it competitive with other premium hatchbacks like the Audi A3 and Mercedes-Benz A-Class.

 And competitive it undoubtedly is.
-Punchy pricing means the BMW 1 Series undercuts the equivalent Audi and Merc model-for-model, while the cabin design and quality are among the best in this class.
-The in-car tech is effective too, despite a slight over-reliance on the touchscreen for some functions, and the BMW 1 Series is one of the best cars in this class to drive, with a fun and engaging feel irrespective of which wheels are being powered.
+Punchy pricing means the BMW 1 Series undercuts the equivalent Audi and Merc version-for-version, while the cabin design and quality are among the best in this class.
+The in-car tech is effective, too, despite a slight over-reliance on the touchscreen for some functions, and the BMW 1 Series is one of the best cars in this class to drive, with a fun and engaging feel irrespective of which wheels are being powered.

 Looking for a used car for sale?
 We've got 100s of BMW Approved Used Cars for Sale for you to choose from, including a wide range of BMW 1 Series models for sale.
 If you're looking for the older version, you need our BMW 1 Series (2019-2023) review.

 The BMW 1 Series is a cut above other family hatchbacks, residing in the same premium class as its Audi A3 and Mercedes-Benz A-Class rivals.
-If you’re looking for badge appeal without the costs of stepping up to one of BMW’s more prestigious saloons or SUVs, then the BMW 1 Series is there to serve that purpose – BMW sees it as a stepping stone into the brand, while buyers will see it as the most affordable way of putting a new BMW on the driveway.
+If you’re looking for badge appeal without the costs of stepping up to one of BMW’s more prestigious saloons or SUVs, then the BMW 1 Series is there to serve that purpose.
+BMW sees it as a stepping stone into the brand, while buyers will see it as the most affordable way of putting a new BMW on their driveway.

-And while a five-door, front-wheel drive hatchback isn’t exactly BMW’s bread and butter, don’t think you’re getting a less well engineered car at this entry level.
+And while a five-door, front-wheel-drive hatchback isn’t exactly BMW’s bread and butter, don’t think you’re getting a less well engineered car at this entry level.
 The BMW 1 Series isn’t quite as practical as some rivals, but if driving fun is a priority, then not many current hatchbacks do it better.

 Perhaps the real deciding factor is that there are better hot hatchbacks on the market than the M135, but as far as premium family cars go, the BMW 1 Series 120 is much further towards the top of its class.
 This makes the 120 the pick of the range for us, being swift and frugal and not notably more expensive than the equivalent Volkswagen Golf.
-Splash out on M Sport trim and you get most of the M135’s look and feel, too.
+Splash out on M Sport trim, and you get most of the M135’s look and feel, too.

-The BMW 1 Series’ latest iteration though has moved it on a few notches from its predecessor, and in 120 form at least is among the better cars in this class to drive – surely priority number one for BMW.
-It’s a little cramped in the rear seats next to some of the larger models in the class, but the interior look and feel is among the best too.
+The BMW 1 Series’ latest iteration though has moved it on a few notches from its predecessor, and in 120 form at least, is among the better cars in this class to drive: surely priority number one for BMW.
+It’s a little cramped in the rear seats next to some of the larger models in the class, but the interior look and feel is among the best, too.

 Comfort and design: BMW 1 Series interior

-"For quality and design the new BMW 1 Series’ cabin is at the top of its class.
-It’s modern without being austere, the materials feel great, and the driving position is excellent too.
+"For quality and design, the new BMW 1 Series’ cabin is at the top of its class.
+It’s modern without being austere, the materials feel great, and the driving position is excellent, too.
 Only a little too much reliance on the (admittedly very usable) touchscreen lets the side down."

-The outgoing BMW 1 Series had a smart interior layout, but didn’t quite have the wow factor of a Mercedes-Benz A-Class.
+The outgoing BMW 1 Series had a smart interior layout, but didn’t quite have the wow-factor of a Mercedes-Benz A-Class.
 The latest 1 Series bridges that gap design-wise, feeling modern and minimalist without changing the fundamentally good layout of the old car.
-There’s the by-now obligatory curved driver information and infotainment display, some striking trim materials and shapes, a sporty three-spoke steering wheel – and that’s pretty much your lot.
+There’s the by-now-obligatory curved driver information and infotainment display, some striking trim materials and shapes, a sporty three-spoke steering wheel, and that’s pretty much your lot.

 The driving position is absolutely spot-on; sitting in the BMW 1 Series just feels right, and the seats are well-shaped for both support and comfort.
-The rear seats are comfortable too, but with space back there restricted for taller passengers, not everyone will be able to appreciate them.
+The rear seats are comfortable, too, but with space back there restricted for taller passengers, not everyone will be able to appreciate them.

-The quality feel continues on the road, where we didn’t detect any rattles or groans, and everything you interact with – wheel, gear selector, pedals, gearshift paddles, minor switches – has a well-oiled action.
+The quality feel continues on the road, where we didn’t detect any rattles or groans, and everything you interact with – steering wheel, gear selector, pedals, gearshift paddles, minor switches – has a well-oiled action.
 Simply, the 1 Series feels like one of the best-built cars in its class.

 Handling and ride quality: What is the BMW 1 Series like to drive?

-"No, you won’t get the rear-wheel drive handling of the BMW 1 Series from a few generations back, but as front-drive hatchbacks go the 1 Series feels pretty good, with a taut feel, keen responses, and a firm but expertly controlled feel to its ride.
+"No, you won’t get the rear-wheel drive handling of the BMW 1 Series from a few generations back, but as front-drive hatchbacks go, the 1 Series feels pretty good, with a taut feel, keen responses, and a firm but expertly controlled feel to its ride.
 Responsive engines complete the dynamic package."

-Both get a seven-speed dual-clutch automatic gearbox as standard, and of course in non-xDrive form, the BMW 1 Series remains resolutely front-wheel drive – the platform underneath is essentially similar to that of the larger modern MINIs.
-The 120 makes a punchy 170PS while the M135 develops a nice round 300PS, and the pair have 0-62mph times of 7.8 seconds and 4.9 seconds respectively.
+Both get a seven-speed dual-clutch automatic gearbox as standard, and of course in non-xDrive form, the BMW 1 Series remains resolutely front-wheel drive: the platform underneath is essentially similar to that of the larger modern MINIs.
+The 120 makes a punchy 170PS while the M135 develops a nice round 300PS, and the pair have 0-62mph times of 7.8 seconds and 4.9 seconds, respectively.

-Safety body EuroNCAP hasn’t yet sent the new BMW 1 Series to its doom in crash testing, but with the outgoing model achieving a full five-star rating in 2019, we’d expect more of the same when the latest car meets a deformable barrier.
+Safety body Euro NCAP hasn’t yet sent the new BMW 1 Series to its doom in crash testing, but with the outgoing model achieving a full five-star rating in 2019, we’d expect more of the same when the latest car meets a deformable barrier.
 The tweaks BMW has made to the body structure should contribute to its performance in crashes, and the brand has kept pace with developments in crash mitigation and driver assistance functions, so the latest car comes as standard with Driving Assistant with front collision warning, Lane Departure Warning, Exit Warning and Traffic Sign Recognition, among other features.
+It's a bit rubbish, though, that adaptive cruise control isn't provided as standard, and you have to pay extra for it.

 The process for disabling some of the assistance features is a little more long-winded than the old model’s single button press and hold.
 Now you need to press the relevant button on the console near the gear selector to bring up a touchscreen menu, and then disable each function (such as lane departure warning and the speed limit bing-bong sounds) individually.